adamankeli/music-data-project/MusicData/README.md

     Once that's done, you can navigate to http://127.0.0.1:8000/import-excel to see the 'Import Music Record' Page.

-The music API has the following endpoints:
+The album API has the following endpoints:

-GET /api/music will return all music records and will be accepting GET requests.
+GET /api/album will return all album records and will be accepting GET requests.

-GET /api/music/{id} will return a music record by referencing its id and will be accepting GET requests.
+GET /api/album/{id} will return a album record by referencing its id and will be accepting GET requests.

-POST /api/music/create will create a new music record and will be accepting POST requests.
+POST /api/album/create will create a new album record and will be accepting POST requests.

-PUT /api/musics/update/{id} will update an existing music record by referencing its id and will be accepting PUT requests.
+PUT /api/album/update/{id} will update an existing album record by referencing its id and will be accepting PUT requests.

-DELETE /api/music/{id} will delete a music record by referencing its id and will be accepting DELETE requests.
+DELETE /api/album/{id} will delete a album record by referencing its id and will be accepting DELETE requests.